sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab1.md

 In this lab, you have accomplished the following:

 - Exercise 1: Imported eShopOnWeb to your GitHub Repository
-- Exercise 2: Setup your GitHub Repository and Azure access
+- Exercise 2: Set up your GitHub Repository and Azure access

 ### You have successfully completed the lab.
-Click on **Next >>** to procced with next lab.
+Click on **Next >>** to proceed with the next lab.